 So here’s what you need to do (maybe):

-- Keep your friend count low — No-one really has 698 friends; that’s just ridiculous.
-One hundred friends is a reasonable amount, maybe 150 if you have a big family.
-Anything above that makes you look like an internet-obsessed loser who hasn’t left the house for a month (apart from occasional trips to the store to buy milk and tuna).
+- Keep your friend count low — No-one really has 1,698 friends; that’s just ridiculous.
+Apart from narcissists, and they’re just boring.
+Four hundred friends is a reasonable amount, maybe 500 if you have a big family.
+Anything above that makes you look like an internet-obsessed loser who hasn’t left the house for a month (apart from occasional trips to the store to buy milk, cereal and tissues).

 - Don’t throw stuff or poke people — I mean, what the fuck?
 Why would you do that?
 Is it still possible to throw a sheep at someone?
-If it is, don’t.
+I don’t even know if you can do that still, that’s how cool I am.
+If it is still possible, don’t do it.

 - Don’t tell us what you had for lunch — No one cares what you had for lunch.
 No one cares that you’re excited about going out on Friday night.
 No one gives a shit about the dull trivialities of your life.
-If you don’t have anything interesting to say, go take a shower or sleep for a few hours.
+If you don’t have anything interesting to say, go take a shower or sleep for a few hours — or until you have something interesting to say.

-- Don’t talk about your kids — Your kids, if you have any, are even less interesting than you are.
+- Don’t talk about your kids — Your kids, if you have any, are even less interesting than you.
 “OMG!!!
 Little Johnny fell and scratched his knee today!!”
 Fuck you and your clumsy offspring: we really don’t care.

 - Don’t play games — Games, apps, whatever.
-No farms, no pirates, no mafia bullshit.
-In fact, anyone who actually invites a “friend” to take part in any such Facebook activity should be sent to a mafia-controlled pirate farm for 10 years of brutal torture.
+No farms, no pirates, no mafia bullshit, and especially no Candy Crush.
+In fact, anyone who actually invites a “friend” to take part in any of these Facebook activities should be sent to a mafia-controlled pirate farm for 10 years of brutal torture.

 - Don’t change your profile photo more than once a year — Really, there’s just no need.